iprankurpandey/book-recommendation-react-/README.md

-# Welcome to emoji search
+# Welcome to book reccomendation app
 This project is part of NeoGCamp Mark-IX assesment . this is aN book reccomendation app which tell the meaning of emojis when searched or clicked
 ## tech stack